kevinboone/life3d/README.md

 on some of my other programs, I'm aware that not all are.
 Sadly, there isn't a huge amount I can do about this, unless somebody wants to send me some hardware to test with.

-`life3d` sends the control sequence to disable the flashing screen cursor on start-up, and to re-enable it on exit.
-However, not all Linux terminals respond to these control sequences.

 ## Potential hacks